karthikcs/capstone-project-flight-delay/capstone_proposal.md

 By looking above definitions, we observe many parameters with respect to times during a flight.
 Some of them are interdependent.
 For egs. the arrival time depends on departure time, taxi-out, taxi-in and air time.

-In this project, I look for predecting the Arrival delay.
+In this project, we look for predecting the Arrival delay.

 The best approach to predict the delay in the data is Regression.
 Following are some of the regression methods we can explore: